 The treatment process involves many steps:

-Crushing involves to tip ore into a crushing machine.
-Usually trucks tip the ore directly into the crusher.
+Crushing involves tipping ore into a crushing machine.
+Usually, trucks tip the ore directly into the crusher.

 Grinding is the process that breaks fist size rocks to very fine particle sizes.
 This is done in large rotating mills that look like big steel drums.
 These mills are called SAG mills or ball mills.
 Inside these mills contain various amounts of small or large steel balls that are rotated to cause collisions with the rock fed to the mill.
 The balls break the rock fragments into extremely fine rock particles.
 Water is added to this process to ensure that all fine particles are flushed from the mill to the next process.